KitchAIv1/maxpulse-complete/dashboard/src/MAXPULSE_PRD.md

 ## Executive Summary

-**MAXPULSE** is an industry-first AI-powered technology platform designed exclusively for Maximum 88 Corporation distributors.
-The platform serves as the comprehensive technology backbone featuring a frictionless public assessment system for lead generation and sophisticated distributor dashboards for performance tracking and client management.
+**MAXPULSE** is an industry-first technology platform designed exclusively for Maximum 88 Corporation distributors.
+The platform serves as the comprehensive technology backbone featuring a frictionless public assessment system with science-backed health analysis for lead generation and sophisticated distributor dashboards for performance tracking and client management.

 ### Vision Statement
 To revolutionize how Maximum 88 distributors generate leads, manage clients, and track performance through cutting-edge AI technology and intuitive user experiences.